Broad Chalke Information

 • There is a Chalke Valley Link Scheme run by volunteers providing a taxi service and care, advice and support services.

-• There is a mobile library van that calls approximately every two weeks on Wednesdays at the School between 2.15pm and 3.00pm and at the Church Car Park between 3.05pm and 3.40pm and every two weeks on Thursdays at Knighton Road between 11.10am and 11.30am.
-The Warminster and Wilton mobile library visiting schedules can be seen on this Wiltshire Council mobile libraries website.
+• There is a mobile library van that calls approximately every four weeks on Thursdays at the Village Hall/Church car park between 11.50am and 12.10pm.
+The Wiltshire mobile library visiting schedules can be seen on this Wiltshire Council mobile libraries website.

 • There are seven local places providing Accommodation on a regular basis and several others on a casual basis.